 I want it helpful.

-One more aspect of helping is forestalling and preventing possible user’s problems, mistakes and points of confusion in the process of interaction with the product.
-Efficient and intuitive navigation, fast and clear feedback already mentioned above as well as various tips, autosearch, prompts and other stuff of this sort could make the experience natural and help the user to avoid negative emotions.
+One more aspect of helping is forestalling and preventing possible user’s problems, errors, and points of confusion in the process of interaction with the product.
+Efficient and intuitive navigation, fast and clear feedback already mentioned above as well as various tips, auto search, prompts and other stuff of this sort could make the experience natural and help the user to avoid negative emotions.

 I want it useful.